Now that the general public is becoming aware of ESG (environmental, social, and governance) investing, we hear this question all the time:

 A: If you’re already investing in mutual funds or ETFs, it’s easier than ever to find investments that reflect your goals.

-Most investors use ESG for a mix of two reasons: to invest ethically and to seek improved returns.
+Most investors use ESG for a mix of two reasons: to invest in a way that reflects their values and to seek improved returns.
 Surprised by the latter?
 You’re not alone!

 Though ESG first grew alongside the socially responsible investment movement, it is actually designed to measure issues that can affect a company’s bottom line.
 But it turns out the two motivations aren’t at odds.

 ESG analysis supplements traditional investment analysis by finding risks and opportunities.
-ESG data can also help investment managers theme a fund or even green a portfolio.
-Hand in hand, these two applications may help investors approach that fabled place where their money can do well and do good.
+ESG data can also help investment managers to define a specific theme for a fund (such as “electric vehicle technology”) or construct a “green” portfolio.
+With this perspective, we can see how incorporating ESG into the investment process can help investors achieve the goal of using their money to do well (earn a return) and do good (for people and planet).

 But these individual investors don’t usually get the same tools as large money managers, who invest tens of thousands of dollars for access to ratings and research.
 But fund managers’ research translates into an array of off-the-shelf products with wide appeal.